liuaxou/PRISTA-Net/README.md

 ## Train

-1.Download the dataset provide in the [link](https://pan.baidu.com/s/1LZfPvns4b08TWJwSdFw-8Q?pwd=ouee)
+1.Download the dataset provide in the [link](https://pan.baidu.com/s/1LZfPvns4b08TWJwSdFw-8Q?pwd=ouee).
 2.Run the train script.
 `python train.py --end_epoch=200 --layer_num=7 --group_num=1 --SamplingRate=4 --measurement_type='CDP' --ResF=1 --atten=1 --shared_ResF=0 --shared_CBAM=0 --log_set=0`

+## Acknowledgements

+Thanks to the authors of ISTA-Net and PrDeep, our codes are adapted from the open source codes of ISTA-Net and PrDeep.

+## Concat
+The code is provided to support reproducible research.
+If the code is giving syntax error in your particular python configuration or some files are missing then you may open an issue or directly email me at (202121511147@smail.xtu.edu.cn)